Signing into your computer after a password change

 1. Click on Global Protect in your system tray

-1. Click on the three out of your VPN by going to the three lines in the upper right hand corner of Global Protect
+1. Click on the three lines in the upper right-hand corner of Global Protect

-2. Next Lock your computer.
-(Do not turn it off, and do not restart.
-Either of those will turn off the VPN and you need the VPN on to make the connection.)
-You can lock the computer by either:
+3. Next, lock your computer.
+(Do not turn it off or restart.
+Either of those will turn off the VPN, and you need the VPN on to make the connection.)

-1. pressing the Windows Key on your keyboard (bottom left side of your keyboard near the Ctrl and Alt keys) and the L key (for lock) at the same time,
+1. Press the Windows Key and the L key at the same time

-2. or press Ctrl + Alt + Delete and you’ll see Lock at the top of the menu.
+2. Or press Ctrl + Alt + Delete and select Lock

 1. You will now have a line where you can enter your username as well as password.